2023 Update: Though some in-person internships may return for

 - Click here if you have a company offering summer internships

-Started in 2003, HSIP provides a list of summer internship opportunities in the arts, media and entertainment to interested Harvard students.
-In addition, HSIP facilitates career-related activities throughout the summer for participating students and companies in New York City and Los Angeles.
+Started in 2003, HSIP provides a list of summer internship opportunities in the arts, media, and entertainment to interested Harvard students.
+In addition, HSIP facilitates career-related activities throughout the summer for participating students and companies both virtually and in-person in Los Angeles and other cities with multiple students.
 Past program events have included film screenings, industry panels, and speaker events.

 I’m so grateful to the Harvardwood Summer Internship Program for giving me the opportunity to have intimate chats with industry executives as they gleefully debunked Hollywood myths and confirmed others.
 As they charted the twists and turns in their careers from college to where they are now, I learned about the surprisingly numerous entry points to the industry.
 I took tours of production companies and even watched a studio live-stream an Australian boy-band performance.
 Harvardwood events were also a great way to connect with other Harvard students taking their first tentative steps into entertainment jobs and get a glimpse into the vast alumni network that awaits us in the industry.
 It helped to know that I’ll never be alone, and I came away from the experience feeling wiser and more hopeful about the future.

 See below for a list of participating companies from previous years.
 If your arts/media/entertainment company is seeking interns for the summer, learn how your company can participate in HSIP.